martinsumner/leveled/docs/VOLUME.md

 8KB value, 100 workers, no_sync   | 5 x i2.2x    | 6 hr     | 14,100.19 | <b>+ 16.15%</b>  | <b>+ 35.92%</b>
 8KB value, 50 workers, no_sync    | 5 x d2.2x    | 6 hr     | 10,400.29 | <b>+  8.37%</b>  | <b>+ 23.51%</b>

-Leveled like bitcask will defer compaction work until a designated compaction window, and these tests were run outside of that compaction window.
+Leveled, like bitcask, will defer compaction work until a designated compaction window, and these tests were run outside of that compaction window.
 So although the throughput of leveldb is lower, it has no deferred work at the end of the test.
-Future tetsing work is scheduled to examine leveled throughput during a compaction window.
+Future testing work is scheduled to examine leveled throughput during a compaction window.

 As a general rule, looking at the resource utilisation during the tests, the following conclusions can be drawn: